 Again though, because Plan B is not a 100% guarantee, if your bleeding is suspiciously abnormal and you’re feeling doubtful, Gersh recommends taking a pregnancy test just to make sure.

 #3.
-You *might* experience side effects.
+You *might* experience side effects

 The internet lists all kinds alarmist morning-after pill side effects, but according to Gersh, the most common ones include nausea, abdominal pain, fatigue, headaches, menstrual changes, breast changes, and dizziness.
 Whether or not you experience any of these side effects will depend on factors like your body’s particular hormone levels, sensitivity to hormones, and whether or not you’ve been pregnant or had an abortion before.

 #4.
-But you also might not experience any side effects at all.
+But you also might not experience any side effects at all

 I’d heard anecdotes and read information online leading me to believe that side effects from Plan B, like spotting and intense fatigue, were pretty much inevitable.
 This made me really nervous to take it.
-In fact, I even stocked up on ibuprofen and canceled the dinner plans I had that night in anticipation of feeling like crap.
+In fact, I even stalked up on Ibuprofen and canceled the dinner plans I had that night in anticipation of feeling like crap.
 But in reality, I experienced zero side effects from Plan B: no nausea, no dizziness, no weird period.
 Literally nothing.
 I’ve taken it about five times since that first go and have never felt so much as a little bit tired.

-This is not to say that any warnings about Plan B’s side effects are exaggerated or untrue; it’s simply that everyone’s body is different.
-Your experience will likely be completely different from your friend’s or from what you read on the internet, so certainly prepare for the worst if you’re so compelled to, but also feel free to hope for the best knowing that it’s a real possibility.
+This is not to say that any warnings about Plan B’s side effects are exaggerated or untrue, it’s simply that everyone’s body is different.
+Your experience will likely be completely different from your friends or from what you read on the internet, so certainly prepare for the worst if you’re so compelled to, but also feel free to hope for the best, knowing that it’s a real possibility.

 #5.
-Be prepared for some emotional fallout.
+Be prepared for some emotional fallout

 I wasn’t expecting this at all, but after my first time taking Plan B, I felt a little weird, spiritually speaking.
 I felt embarrassed almost, like it was my fault and my fault alone for not having been more careful the night before.
 I'd to love to say I was more of a badass than this, but as I was walking out of that pharmacy, I couldn't help but feel society’s slut-shaming eye watching me.

 Luckily, I got over that emotional discomfort pretty fast.
 But no matter what you feel after your first Plan B (guilt, pride, ambivalence, a vague psychic ickiness), Gersh guarantees you’re not the only one.
 “Be sure to pamper yourself and deal with any emotions you may have,” she says.
 “Be open and honest if any mixed feelings should come out!
-Even the hormone changes from the morning-after pill may affect one’s emotions.”
+Even the hormone changes from the morning after pill may affect one’s emotions.”
 Try talking to a friend who's taken the pill and can possibly relate, or just writing your thoughts out on paper.

-Next up: the only birth control guide you’ll ever need.
+Next up: The only birth control guide you'll ever need.